 The bill includes $65 billion in funding for grid reliability and resiliency, critical minerals, and supply chains for clean energy technology, transmission projects, and other energy efficiency and critical energy projects.
 There will be $47.2 billion in new funding for cybersecurity and other infrastructure needs such as waste management, flood and wildfire mitigation, drought, coastal resiliency, ecosystem restoration, heat stress, and weatherization.
 Finally, the bill provides $7.5 billion to help develop a national network of electric vehicle charging infrastructure, and to encourage the use of alternative fuels and non-fossil fuel vehicles.

 Federal Loan Programs

-There is also some funding for safety programs, freight programs, Federal Aviation Administration air traffic control infrastructure, clean school buses and ferries, and removal of legacy infrastructure.
+Our infrastructure bill analysis shows there is also some funding for safety programs, freight programs, Federal Aviation Administration air traffic control infrastructure, clean school buses and ferries, and removal of legacy infrastructure.